-Crossing this in a ship is grounds for, if you're in the Royal Navy or the United States Navy, being "dowsed" in batter, "shaved", made to drink a mixture that includes chilli sauce and dunked in water.
+Crossing this in a ship is grounds for, if you're in the Royal Navy or the United States Navy, being "dowsed" in batter, "shaved", made to drink a mixture that includes chili sauce, and dunked in water.

 Note that the date line is mainly an abstract idea.
 The real 'line' that separates one day from another is when midnight swings by your time zone; thus, when it's 0:00 in Chicago, the date line is really there.
-And everywhere else that observes UTC -6 (during 'Standard Time') or -5 (during Daylight Savings Time).
+And everywhere else that observes UTC−6 (during 'Standard Time') or −5 (during Daylight Saving Time).
 This tends to draw big celebrations on New Year's Day and any big media release.

 Anime and Manga

 - The Molmol Kingdom from Love Hina is stated to be placed exactly on the International Date Line.
 This, of course, becomes a plot point when Keitaro has to return to the Hinata Inn before a certain date.

 - Speed Racer: In "The Little Grand Prix" two-parter, Pops builds a racecar for a prince to run in a race for 8- to 12-year-olds.
 Spritle wants to be in the race, too, but his eighth birthday is the day after the race.
 At the end of the episode, they realize that they're on the other side of the date line, meaning that Spritle is 8 years old today.
 So Pops whips up a car for Spritle to race in.
 He and the prince come in first and second.